Skip to main content

 Cloud Image Generation (OpenRouter)

-In the initial setup popup under Image Generation Setup (or the settings cog -> Image Generation):
+To use OpenRouter for images in Yozakura: in the initial setup popup under Image Generation Setup (or in Image Generation Settings):

 Image generation is typically priced per image rather than per token, usually a few cents per image depending on the model.